|Food-focused walking tours in L.A.|

 The Scalia sisters are devoted to patronizing only independently owned and operated businesses.
 "We strongly believe that small, family-owned businesses give character, charm and depth to a neighborhood," Lisa says.
 And the personal stories that these accessible business owners share provide the bulk of the tours' humor, entertainment and pathos.

-At Mignon Chocolate Boutique in Old Pasadena, third-generation owner Anoush Terpoghossian tells the story of her grandfather, who, in 1910, founded Mignon as a bakery in the Ukraine before being banished to Siberia by the Soviet Union'sCommunist regime.
+At Mignon Chocolate Boutique in Old Pasadena, third-generation owner Anoush Terpoghossian tells the story of her grandfather, who, in 1910, founded Mignon as a bakery in the Ukraine before being banished to Siberia by the Soviet 'sCommunist regime.

 He escaped to Tehran, where in the '60s the family business expanded to include chocolate.
 Soon the shah and his family bought chocolates from the shop and Terpoghossian's father came to the palace to decorate the Shah's cakes.